Zenzl Mühsam: Provenance and early years

 Kreszentia Elfinger was born in the Hallertau countryside region of Bavaria, to the north of Munich.
 She was the fifth recorded child of the guesthouse keeper and hop farmer Augustin Elfinger.
 Her first job was as a domestic servant, working at the home of a local butcher: she was dismissed after a few months.
 Moving to Munich she came across political exiles from Russia, following the failed 1905 revolution and organised welfare support.
 She was much affected by the tales told by exiled Russian students of fellow revolutionaries killed or exiled in Siberia.
 During this time she met and then moved in to live with the 24 year old artist and sculptor Ludwig Engler, employed as a domestic servant or, according to some bourgeois neighbourly gossip, illegally as a concubine.

-On 15 September 1915 she married the pacifist-anarchist writer Erich Mühsam.
+On 15 September 1915 she married the anarcho-pacifist writer Erich Mühsam.
 In 1917 her fifteen-year-old son Siegfried (born 16 October 1902), who up to this point had grown up with relatives, moved in with the couple.
 Siegfried's own paternity has never been made public: the marriage with Mühsam would remain childless.
 The marriage was nevertheless a close and mutually supportive one.